elysemontano/elyse-lecture-notes/rails/controllers-routes-views.md

 We have used generate commands so far, primarily to generate migration files and a model, but we are going to use generate to create our controller file.

-This generate command makes a number of item for us but the two we need today are our view folder and our newly built controller.
-We can delete the stylesheet and the helper file for now.

 We will name it the same way as the model since it is a class.

 ``` $ rails g controller Home ```